SSJohns/vogo/README.md

 ### Installation

+- pip install django
-> elm-package install
+- elm-package install

 ### Todo

-[ ] Make it possible for users to set an expiration date
+- [ ] Make it possible for users to set an expiration date

-[ ] Give users a way to change the defualt distance of the vote submitted
+- [ ] Give users a way to change the defualt distance of the vote submitted